 “Ultimately, the other party is responsible for their part of the bills,” Dollevoet said.

 One thing that can help, he suggested, is to avoid living in a place at the top end of your budget.
 Find a place that meets your criteria for comfort, convenience, and safety but is more affordable than the nicest option.
+That could help your money and love relationship.

 How will we share the utility bills?